jasonaaronwilson/omni-c/README.md

 ## Status

+* (2026-07-08) Our first builds with OS-X (darwin/ARM) are now working!
+Most of the recent work has been on cleanup plus the roci project, a built-in dynamic language (similar to Scheme or Lua with a more C syntax) that now drive builds (but not tests).
 * (2025-03-07) I haven't updated status for a while so there is a lot here, some of it's user visible and kind of cool though the vast amount of work was moving towards a mono-repo where *everything* is